 - 25% of women between 35 to 39 have difficulty conceiving?

 - 34% of women attempting pregnancy at age 40 will have difficulty?

 Our Approach to Infertility Treatment

-Fertility Centers of New England has long been on the forefront of innovative fertility treatments and technology, but the science behind what we do isn’t all we do.
+Fertility Centers of New England has long been at the forefront of innovative fertility treatments and technology, but the science behind what we do isn’t all we do.
+We will help you find answers to your unexplained fertility.
 Our success as a facility is firmly based upon the success of our patients.
-We know there will be ups and downs throughout any treatments, and we are here to provide support and high-quality service to our patients, as well as excellent medical care.
+We know there will be ups and downs throughout any treatment, and we are here to provide support and high-quality service to our patients, as well as excellent medical care.
 Fertility Centers of New England also understands that cost will always be a factor for our patients, so we strive to provide the most cost-competitive fertility treatment options possible, as well as a range of payment options.

 Who We Work With

-No matter what your situation, we will work with you toward a solution.
-We’ve helped a range of people, from women who simply want to preserve their fertility for the future through egg freezing, to those who have gone through multiple pregnancies without success, to cancer patients and survivors whose medical treatments present the risk of infertility.
+No matter what your situation is, we will work with you toward a solution.
+We’ve helped a range of people, from women who simply want to preserve their fertility for the future through egg freezing, to those who have gone through multiple pregnancies without success, to cancer patients and survivors whose medical treatments present the risk of infertility, as well as those who may have a chronic health condition that may impact their ability to conceive.
 Our services are available to all those seeking parenthood through assisted reproductive therapy, including single parents and same-sex couples.